orenr2301/devone/README.md

 * We are using two modules here: express and Mongo
 * Express is the web page html module, its minimal and
-* mongo which helps us connect to Mongodb database
+* mongo which helps us connect to MongoDB database
 * This code is taken from ChatGPT since I'm not usually coding with nodejs.

   I was able to learn and write the code by myself for it, but I had some syntax issues, that alone prevented me to get what I wanted.

-  I could've solved it alone, but it was time-consuming so i took the help of ChatGTP
+  I could've solved it alone, but it was time-consuming so I  took the help of ChatGTP

+####
 </details>